-The Company has evaluated its information technology infrastructure for Year 2000 compliance.
-The Company does not utilize any mainframe technology, but instead has an internal technical infrastructure comprised of client server networks and desktop microcomputers.
+The Company has evaluated and tested its information technology infrastructure for Year 2000 compliance.
+The Company has an internal technical infrastructure comprised of client server networks and desktop microcomputers.
 The applications which run on these computers are primarily purchased software without any significant customized programming.
-Over the last two years, the Company has routinely upgraded most of its computer hardware, software and telecommunications systems.
-As a result of its internal reviews, the Company does not anticipate any problems related to Year 2000 compliance with its information technology infrastructure.
+Over the last few years, the Company has routinely upgraded most of its computer hardware, software and telecommunications systems.
+As a result of its evaluation, the Company does not anticipate any problems related to Year 2000 compliance with its information technology infrastructure.